Skip to main content

 Today, we are going to teach our prospective builders how to mine on TON Blockchain.
 This experience will allow all of you to understand the significance of mining and why Bitcoin mining helped revolutionize the industry.

-Though the PoW Giver smart contract framework that defined the initial mining process that helped lay the foundation for TON was completed at launch, the last TON was mined in June of 2022 to culminate TON’s Proof of Work (PoW) token distribution mechanism.
+Although the PoW Giver smart contract framework, which defined the initial mining process that laid the foundation for TON, was completed at launch, the last TON was mined in June 2022 to conclude TON’s Proof of Work (PoW) token distribution mechanism.
 That said, with our recent transition to Proof of Stake (PoS), the era of staking on TON has just begun.

-Now, let’s focus on the first steps to becoming a TVM Developer and learn how to mine an NFT on TON!
-Provided below is an example of what we're aiming to create.
+Now, let’s focus on the first steps to becoming a TON Developer and learn how to mine an NFT on TON!
+Below is an example of what we're aiming to create.

 It’s possible to create a miner in about half an hour if we keep focused on the task at hand.